 - Development of modelling tools: particle Monte Carlo simulator, band structures, atomistic Non Equilibrium Gree Function simulator

 - Materials modelling: structural, electronic, optical and transport properties of nanostructures via first principles or semi-empirical methods;

 Contact: Marco Pala

-Keywords: Simulation, Monte Carlo, Non-Equilibrium Green’s Functions (NEGF), Density Functional Theory (DFT), nanoelectronics, thermoelectrics, graphene, Wigner, Boltzmann, MOS, transistor, steep slope devices, single-photon avalanche diode (SPAD), resonant tunneling diode (RTD), quantum transport, electrons, phonons.
+Keywords: Simulation, Monte Carlo, Non-Equilibrium Green’s Functions (NEGF), Density Functional Theory (DFT), nanoelectronics, thermoelectrics, graphene, Wigner, Boltzmann, MOS, transistor, steep slope devices, single-photon avalanche diode (SPAD), resonant tunneling diode (RTD), quantum transport, electrons, phonons, charge-density waves (CDW).